Province of Perugia

-History and topology
+History

 The Etruscans likely founded Perugia in the 6th century BC.
 The Umbra and Tiber valleys are located in the province.
 The eastern part of the province is a hilly region while the rest was covered by forests.
-The province lies in the basin of the river Tiber and its tributaries Chiaseio, Nestore, Naja and Chiana.
+The province lies in the basin of the river Tiber and its tributaries Chiaseio, Nestore, Naja, and Chiana.
 The southern regions are less hilly.
 Silk, corn and grass are some of the most important agricultural products of the province.

 The 1840 version of the Penny Cyclopaedia records that Perugia supplied almost half of the butcher's meat required in the city of Rome.
 The large number of cattle was fed on grass growing on the plain areas irrigated by the water of Tiber and its tributaries.
 After the province of Rome, Viterbo and Spoleto e Rieti the Perugian province was the fourth most important of the Papal States.

 The largest lake in central Italy, Lake Trasimeno is located in the Province of Perugia.
 The lake has three islands – Polvese, Maggiore and Minore.
 The lake has a circumference of about 30 miles but is relatively shallow.

 It is fed by springs in the nearby hills.